google/rekall/docs/Manual/Plugins/Windows/Raw2Dump.md

 2. This plugin is really only useful in order to produce an image compatible with the windows debugger for the purpose of further investigation by the debugger.
-If you find that the windows debugger has a useful feature that Rekall does not have, please let up know so we can implement it in Rekall.
+If you find that the windows debugger has a useful feature that Rekall does not have, please let us know so we can implement it in Rekall.
 We intend to replace the use of the windows debugger in digital forensics.